skypjack/entt/docs/md/signal.md

 dispatcher.sink<another_event>().connect<&listener::method>(listener);
 ```

+Note that connecting listeners within event handlers can result in undefined
+behavior.<br/>
 The `disconnect` member function is used to remove one listener at a time or all
 of them at once: